kube-reporting/metering-operator/Documentation/dev/developer-guide.md

 It is important that you clone the project to the right location in your $GOPATH.

-The repository much be located at:
+The repository path must be located at:

 ```
 $GOPATH/src/github.com/operator-framework/operator-metering